 This Classic Pound Cake is made the old-fashioned way

-with a pound of five ingredients- flour, butter, sugar, eggs, and vanilla!
+with five simple ingredients- flour, butter, sugar, eggs, and vanilla!

 Watch the video for this recipe!

 The pound cake recipe has evolved over time.
 A traditional pound cake gets its name because a pound of everything is used to make the pound cake.

 Some other pound cake recipes that have evolved include milk, leavening (baking powder) etc; however, from my research old old-fashioned pound cakes did not include those ingredients and they weren't used in this recipe.

 So let's get into this recipe so I can show you how it's done!